gazebosim/gz-physics/examples/hello_world_loader/README.md

 ## Run

-This loader will load any plugin that implements the `GetEngineInfo` feature, and pring the engine name.
+This loader will load any plugin that implements the `GetEngineInfo` feature, and print the engine name.

 ### DART plugin